 - 1.5-inch circle punch if making milk cap letters

 - 1-inch paper punch if making bottle cap letters

 - a collection of milk or bottle caps

 We don’t drink a lot of bottled water at our house, but we do drink a lot of milk.
 And since we make our own yogurt (my crew goes through about 6 quarts a week), we have more milk caps than we know what to do with.
 My tutorial uses milk caps.
-But if you have a collection of bottle caps, make sure they’re 1-inch wide and use a smaller punch.

 And there you have it!
 It will look like the caps are dry much sooner than 24 hours later, but try not to get too eager as I did – or the paper circles will slip off the lids.
 You can always apply more Mod Podge if necessary.